April 18, 1567 – German adventurer Wilhelm von Grumbach, 63, was executed by dismemberment at Gotha, Germany.

 April 18, 1838 - The Wilkes' expedition to the South Pole set sail.

-April 18, 1840 – Philadelphia Baptist Church at Tunnel Springs, Ala. organized with 12 members and with the Rev. John McWilliams as pastor.
+April 18, 1840 – Philadelphia Baptist Church at Tunnel Springs organized with 12 members and with the Rev. John McWilliams as pastor.
 John H. Dailey was the church’s first deacon, and Drury A. Randalson was named clerk.

 April 18, 1853 - William Rufus King, Alabama’s leading nineteenth-century politician, died in Dallas County.
 King was a member of the state’s first constitutional convention in 1819 and served for many years in the U.S. Senate and as Minister to France in the 1840s.
 In 1852 King was elected vice-president of the U.S. on the Democratic ticket with Franklin Pierce.
 King took the oath of office in Havana, Cuba, where he had gone to recuperate from ill health.
 King’s health did not improve and he returned to his plantation in Dallas County to die, never actually serving as vice-president.

-April 18, 1861 - Colonel Robert E. Lee turned down an offer to command the Union armies during the U.S. Civil War.
+April 18, 1861 – Lt.
+Colonel Robert E. Lee turned down an offer by Abraham Lincoln to command the Union armies during the U.S. Civil War.
 Two days later he resigned from the U.S. Army.

 April 18, 1861 - Pro-Confederate volunteers threw rocks at Pennsylvania troops as they changed trains in Baltimore, Md.

-April 18, 1864 - Confederate General Samuel Maxey's troops attacked and captured a Union forage wagon train at Poison Springs, Arkansas.
+April 18, 1864 – During what is now known as the Battle of Poison Spring, Confederate General Samuel Maxey's troops attacked and captured a Union forage wagon train at Poison Springs, Arkansas.
 More than 300 Yankee troops were killed, wounded, or captured, while the Confederates lost just 13 killed and 81 wounded.

-April 18, 1864 – During the Civil War, a skirmish was fought in the vicinity of Decatur, Ala.
+April 18, 1864 – During the Civl War, a skirmish was fought in the vicinity of Decatur, Ala.

 April 18, 1865 - Confederate General Joseph E. Johnston surrendered to General William T. Sherman near Durham, N.C.

-April 18, 1882 – A devastating tornado hit Evergreen, Ala. destroying every building except for the Episcopal Church.
+April 18, 1882 – A devasting tornado hit Evergreen, Ala. destroying every building except for the Episcopal Church.